Farhana-M/RL-ENDOVASCULAR/README.md

      python3 -m pip install -e .
      ```
 3. **Test the dEVE_ bench Installation**
-You can test your installation by running a Python script.
+   -You can test your installation by running a Python script.
 Use the following steps:
    ```bash
    cd myenv
    myenv\Scripts\activate